2019 Manchester City Council election: Background and campaign

 Labour won every seat on Manchester City Council between 2011 and 2015.
 In 2016, former Liberal Democrat MP John Leech, who lost his seat in Manchester Withington in the 2015 General Election won a seat in Didsbury West and was joined by another Liberal Democrat Councillor in 2018.

 Following the resignation of Fallowfield councillor Grace Fletcher-Hackwood on 19 March, two vacancies were filled in the Fallowfield ward; the candidate who received the most votes won the full four-year term and the second placed candidate took over the three years remaining of the vacant seat.

 On 25 March, Manchester Lib Dem leader John Leech launched his party's manifesto for the 2019 elections.
 This was followed by the Green Party launching their manifesto for the local elections on 9 April.

 On 15 April, The Times uncovered a number of offensive tweets from Fallowfield Labour candidate Jade Doswell.
 In 2014, Doswell had tweeted that she was a "little bit sick in my mouth" at the sight of an Israeli flag and claimed the flag was 'offensive' and provocative’.
 She apologised on a private Facebook post.

 On 17 April, Manchester Evening News reported that the Liberal Democrat candidate for Hulme, Daniel Tóth-Nagy, had been suspended from the party after tweeting "There is no such thing as Islamophobia" and making other comments deemed Islamophobic.
 Tóth-Nagy denied that he had ever "express[ed] hatred or violent against any person", but the party issued a statement condemning the comments and immediately withdrew their support for him.

 On 30 April, the Manchester Evening News reported that the Conservative candidate for Charlestown, Charalampos Kagouras, had been dropped by the party as a candidate due to years of racist and Islamophobic posts on social media.

-Result
+Results summary

 Changes are compared with the 2018 results.
 Socialist Alternative changes in vote share are compared to the results for Trade Unionist and Socialist Coalition.
 Where 2 seats were contested simultaneously due to a vacancy the results for that ward have been normalised.